hucker/splint/src/splint/README.md

 ## WTH does splint derive from?

 Splint is just a name that sounds cool.
 When I started this I thought system-lint.
-It has lint in the name

 ## Command Line Demo App For `splintit`: